 Sometimes you just have to take small steps to keep motivated.
 For instance, laying out your workout clothes or packing your gym bag the night before can remove several barriers in the number of decisions you need to make the next day.
 Or you can even have your gym bag in your car ready for the next day!
 You can also give yourself achievement awards, such as your favorite drink or new workout shoes.
 Use it as your motivation to get your workout done so that you can reward yourself with something you enjoy.
 Maybe you can even try a lunchtime workout.
 This will allow you to mix it up with some outside lunchtime training, and it can be an awesome way to experience natural light in your workout.
 Consider taking a brisk walk around the block or doing a quick HIIT workout before you go back to work.

 The key is to really find what works for you.
 What might work for someone else might not be the right fit for you.
 Your health is your journey, and sometimes you must personalize it to make it worth it.
 Continue to try new things until you make your workout routine a habit.
 Remember that it’s okay to take rest days.
 But always get back up and fight the next day.

-This blog was written by Lindsey Recker, MS, RD, NIFS Registered Dietitian.
+This blog was written by Emily Lesich, NIFS Health Fitness Specialist.
 To learn more about the NIFS bloggers, click here.